About Chronic Wasting Disease (CWD) in Colorado

 CWD spreads through direct or indirect contact between animals.
 The disease agents, prions (pree-ons ) are present in saliva, feces and carcass parts of infected animals.

 These prions also can stay in the soil for long periods of time which is why it is also very important to monitor and control herds that are infected in order to minimize long-term contamination of their ranges with CWD prions.

 Where is This Disease Found?

 Chronic wasting disease occurs in free-ranging and captive cervids (members of the “deer” family) in several parts of North America, including Colorado.

-For relative rates of infection by game management unit in Colorado, see the All Species Maps.
+For relative rates of infection by game management unit in Colorado, see the elk and mule deer species maps.

 What is Adaptive Management?

-Adaptive approaches to wildlife management, or resource management, is about changing the path to acheiving goals rather than changing the goals themselves.
+Adaptive approaches to wildlife management, or resource management, is about changing the path to achieving goals rather than changing the goals themselves.

 This approach allows for flexibility to test certain ideas or hypotheses.

 Through cutting edge science and innovative conservation practices, we continue to push the boundaries of science to better understand how disease affects the wildlife in Colorado.